- Daniel Kenealy

 - Research Interests

-Although my PhD employed classical realism to understand the history of European integration I spent most of my time between 2013 and 2017 researching British constitutional politics.
-Specifically, I have researched the constitutional change process; devolution to Scotland and England's cities and city-regions; and Scotland's external relations (or 'para'-diplomacy).
+Although my PhD employed classical realism to understand the history of European integration I spent the next five years (2013-2017) researching British constitutional politics.
+Specifically, I worked on the constitutional change process; devolution to Scotland and England's cities and city-regions; and Scotland's external relations (or 'para'-diplomacy).

 I have presented my research at the University of Montreal, the Woodrow Wilson Center for International Scholars, Georgetown University, the University of North Carolina at Chapel Hill, the European Policy Centre in Brussels, and Stiftung Wissenschaft und Politik in Berlin.
 During 2013-14 I served as expert adviser to the Scottish Parliament's European and External Relations Committee and have presented oral evidence to that committee on several occasions, as well as to the House of Commons' Scottish Affairs Committee.